-- 8. Carefully insert the rest of the rafters, being sure to balance your placement by keeping the rafter pattern symmetrical (so the weight stays equally distributed) and keeping two lattice wall crotches between each rafter.
+- 8. If you purchased the Snow & Wind Kit you will have four ring-to-rafter brackets, which slide onto the pin end of the rafter and screw to it.
+After fastening these brackets onto four rafters, carefully insert these rafters keeping them evenly spaced as shown on Diagram V. It is best to wait until all of the rafters have been installed before screwing the ring-to-rafter brackets to the center ring because the center ring will rise upward as you install more rafters. - 9.
+Carefully insert the rest of the rafters, being sure to balance your placement by keeping the rafter pattern symmetrical (so the weight stays equally distributed) and keeping two lattice wall crotches between each rafter.
 When inserting the rafters, it works best to set the pin end in completely, bring the other end up under the cable, push the lattice wall out a little with your shoulder (not too far) and then hook the rafter onto the cable.
 Do not force the rafter into the ring.
-Once you get the correct angle it will easily slip in. - 9.
-Install the center rafter over the door last.
-Install this rafter by sliding the notched end of the rafter between the tension cable and top door sill, then slip the pin into the center ring.
-After the pin is in the center ring the cable can be slipped into the rafter's notch. - 10.
-Once the rafters are in place double check to make sure all the rafters square up with the center ring and are separated by two lattice wall crotches.
-Also check to be sure that all of the rafters that should be resting on the door are actually on top of the door and not next to it (refer to the Rafter Spacing Diagram).
+Once you get the correct angle it will easily slip in. - 10.
+Install the rafters over the door(s) last.
+These rafters have been modified to rest on top of the door frame and hold the tension cable in place.
+(See Diagram VII page 11)